 - What competence is the guest professor expected to bring to the host institution?
-How probable is it that the guest professor will contribute to the development of the research at the host institution?
+To what extent will the guest professor contribute to the development of the research at the host institution?

 - How well is the research plan formulated regarding the quality and scope of the guest professor’s contribution to the host institution, as well as other institutions in Sweden?
 How well are the suggested activities motivated?

 - How will the guest professor contribute to the development of the scientific area in general in Sweden?

 - What is the quality of the suggested research program and to what extent is it relevant to the scientific area?

 - Will a young scientist be associated to the guest professorship?
 If so, how will the young scientist contribute to the research program?